- Avoiding Violations

-- Hire a professional bartender who completed the SMART SERVE program.
+- Hire a professional bartender who is Smart Serve Certified.

 - Hire a caterer with trained staff.
 Caterers can include both independent operators and restaurants that carry catering endorsements.

 - Plan to have servers circulating around the room refilling people’s glasses.
-People often accept drinks they don’t really need.
+People often accept drinks they don’t really want.